Joey Cantens: White Wings Hanau (2016–2017)

-San Antonio Spurs
+San Antonio Spurs (2018)

 In the summer of 2018, Cantens was a member of the San Antonio Spurs' coaching staff at the Utah Summer League.
 In July 2018, he returned to the Florida Gulf Coast University's men's basketball program to serve as assistant under head coach Michael Fly.

-Daytona State College
+Daytona State (2021–2026)

 In June 2021, Cantens accepted the head coach position at Daytona State College.
 He inherited a program with just 7 win the previous year and quickly improved that win total to 11 in the 2021-2022.
 With a full recruiting class the second year, Cantens improved to 27 wins and were Central Conference Champions in Florida's NJCAA Region 8.
 DSC was ranked as high as 8th in the Nation for NJCAA.
 Cantens earned Conference Coach of the Year Honors and had 6 players earn All-Conference honors including the Player of the Year.

 Cantens also served as an assistant coach for AAU program Team Breakdown.

+FIU (2026–present)

+In March 2026, Cantens was hired as the head coach at FIU.